 Not what you expected?
 The speed test is a snapshot of your service at any given point in time.
 You may want to re-run the test a few times in a row to see how the results improve.
 If you're still not getting the speeds you expected, here are a few things you can try.

-All Users: factors that can slow you down
+Factors that can slow you down.

 What is Ping, Jitter, Download, and Upload?